 5. You should have a copy of the traffic regulations with all the rules of the road and road signs for driving in England.

 It is important that you know the basic rules of the road if you want to drive in England.
-In general, the rules are the same as in France, but there are a few that you need to know:
+In general, the rules are the same, but there are a few that you need to know:

 Drive on the left side of the road.

-Surely this you already know.
-Driving in the UK, but it is worth pointing this out.
+Surely you already know this.
 You will have to mentalize yourself, since at the beginning you will want to go automatically to the right.
 If you are well concentrated and look at the cars around you Driving in the UK by car, you will have no problem driving in England.